baijiacms/JavaQuestPlayer/README.md

 5.QspGames: QSP Game file folder

 Features:
-1. the beta version restricts single player QSP games, and the release version will supports multiplayer QSP games.
+1. the beta version limit single player QSP games at the same time, and the release version will supports multiplayer QSP games  at the same time.

 2. Development tool: it supports compiling qsrc source code in memory and playing games.
 Compiling and testing QSP games is faster.